danielfett/draft-dpop/mainmatter.md

 &req_cnf=eyJhbGciOiJSU0ExXzUi ...
 (remainder of JWK omitted for brevity)
 ~~~
+!---
+Figure 2: Token Request for a DPoP bound token.

-[ How do we indicate DPoP? ]
+[ How do we indicate DPoP? token type? ]

-The `req_cnf` parameter contains a JWT with the following contents:
+The parameter `req_cnf` contains a JWT signed using the asymmetric key
+chosen by the client.
+The contents of the JWT contained in `req_cnf`
+are different for direct binding and indirect binding, as described
+in the following.

+## Direct Binding

+In this case, the client choses a fresh asymmetric key pair before
+issuing the token request.
+It then adds the public key to the
+header of the `req_cnf` JWT.

+!---
 ```
 {
+    "typ": "pop+jwt",
     "jwk": {
          "kty" : "EC",
          "kid" : h'11',